Canon de 37 mm Modèle 1925

 The Canon de 37 mm Modèle 1925 was a widely used family of French anti-aircraft guns used by the French Navy during World War II.

-Design & Construction
+Design and construction

 The Modèle 1925 was a single gun mount while the later Modèle 1933 was a twin mount.
 Both were hand-loaded, semi-automatic guns with a low rate of fire compared to their clip-fed contemporaries.
 A combination of low rate of fire, low projectile weight and small numbers of guns per ship led to a reputation of it being a poor anti-aircraft weapon.

 Ship classes that carried Modèle 1925 & Modèle 1933 include: